grafana/jsonnet-libs/harbor-mixin/README.md

 ## Alerts Overview
 - HarborComponentStatus: Status of Harbor components(Core, Registry, Database, JobService, Trivy, Notary and Redis )
 - HarborProjectQuataExceeded: Harbor Porject has exceeded the assigned project quota
+- HarborHighErrorRate: Harbor instance has high error rate in HTTP requests

 ## Tools
 To use them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following: